Skip to main content

 What is the Hedy MCP Server?

-The Hedy MCP server enables AI assistants to securely access your Hedy data.
-Once connected, you can ask your AI to analyze meeting transcripts, find highlights, review action items, and organize sessions—all through natural conversation.
+The Hedy MCP server enables AI assistants to securely access and help organize your Hedy data.
+Once connected, you can ask your AI to analyze meeting transcripts, find highlights, review action items, create topics, and manage your session contexts—all through natural conversation.

 MCP (Model Context Protocol) is an open standard that allows AI applications to connect to external data sources.
 The Hedy MCP server uses OAuth authentication, making it compatible with web-based AI platforms, desktop applications, and development tools.